 Morning mindfulness meditation

 Your ability to unwind at the end of the day may actually begin the second you open your eyes.
 Mindfulness meditation first thing in the morning can help you harness runaway thoughts and anxiety, calming the mind, and eradicating stress before it starts.
 Many people find that beginning their day this way helps them start out calm and increases feelings of tranquility and inner strength.
-“Researcher Herbert Benson was one of the first to bring the concept of the mind-body relationship and the relaxation response to modern American medicine,” says Lisa Schuman, LCSW.
-“He demonstrated how even modified versions of traditional meditation can help lower blood pressure, improve heart health, and teach our bodies how to steady ourselves, in the face of life challenges.
-With a daily short meditation practice, we are less likely to be hijacked by our emotions.”
-If you can’t begin each day in meditation, building in 15 minutes before or during your commute, lunch break, or right before bed may be just as effective for you.
-Nab eight 8 stress-busting mini meditations here.
+"Researcher Herbert Benson was one of the first to bring the concept of the mind-body relationship and the relaxation response to modern American medicine," says licensed clinical social worker Lisa Schuman.
+"He demonstrated how even modified versions of traditional meditation can help lower blood pressure, improve heart health, and teach our bodies how to steady ourselves, in the face of life challenges.
+With a daily short meditation practice, we are less likely to be hijacked by our emotions."
+If you can't begin each day in meditation, building in 15 minutes before or during your commute, lunch break, or right before bed may be just as effective for you.
+Nab 8 stress-busting mini-meditations here.

-Whether you’re a Shakespearian orator, or simply a harried parent trying to get a child to sleep, reading a good book aloud can help you get into the moment, banishing errant thoughts from your mind, and centering you.
-You can read a children’s book, complete with voice-overs and characterizations, or something you’re totally into (think young adult fiction, like The Giver or the Twilight Saga).
+Whether you're a Shakespearian orator, or simply a harried parent trying to get a child to sleep, reading a good book aloud can help you get into the moment, banishing errant thoughts from your mind, and centering you.
+You can read a children's book, complete with voice-overs and characterizations, or something you're totally into (think young adult fiction, like The Giver or the Twilight Saga).
 Cozy the family up together, puppy-pile style, under as many blankets as the weather allows, and read until the day (and stress) falls away.
-This technique is more than just psychological.
-A University of Sussex study suggests that reading reduces stress by lowering the heart rate and easing muscle tension.
-Here’s what happens to your brain when you crack open a book.
+In a meta-analysis of studies in Pediatrics, researchers found that reading aloud reduces parental stress or depression, and it also improves the parent-child relationship, too.

 Make pretty pictures